Vermilion-Sinsha/LCB_FukidashiMOD_JP/README.md

 - Game start-up screen menu loading may take ages! (though it might be cause of my weak device... so i'm not sure)
 - Speech bubbles stay longer than they have to blocking visibility on skills during combat.
 - Speech bubbles can end early because of the previous speech bubble before it.

-- When new story content or identities are added, please DISABLE the mod!!! and wait for a new update on this repository.
-(or else you would face issues like softlocking)

-### Honestly I recommend you to not use this mod at all when there is new story content, so finish and enjoy the new story first and then use the mod!

 ## Known Voicelines That Do Not Work
 - Devyat North Sinclair & Rodion All Poludnitsa Lines (Except the death ones cause i can fit it in with their death lines.)